foqueiroz/arcdocs.github.io/book/software/libraries/otf2.md

 ## The otf2 module on the HPC

-The otf2 module can be loaded into your environment with the following command:
+The OTF2 module can be loaded into your environment with the following command:

 ```bash
 $ module add otf2
 ```

-The otf2 module is available on ARC3 and ARC4:
+The OTF2 module is available on ARC3:

 ```{list-table}
 :header-rows: 1